brainsnorkel/sourdough/README.md

 ## Step 16: Prep the oven (1:00PM)

   * Get your oven to 240-260C (465-500F).
-If you are baking in a dutch oven then warm the oven with the dutch oven already inside.
+If you are baking in a dutch oven then warm the oven with the dutch oven already inside
-  * When the thermostat tells you it's at the right temperature wait another 10-15 minutes.
+  * When the thermostat tells you it's at the right temperature wait another 10-15 minutes

 ## Step 17: Turn out the dough and score the top of the loaf (1:25PM)